oaa-examples/old-menu-button/README.md

 Note:  Whether the PopupMenu's `mouseout` event handler closes the menu depends on (a) the focus state of its menuitem elements and (b) the hover state of its controller element.

-### MenuItem
+### MenuItemAgent
-* JavaScript file: `MenuItem.js`
+* JavaScript file: `MenuItemAgent.js`
-* The MenuItem object serves as the delegate for an HTML `li` element that acts as a menu item.
+* The MenuItemAgent object serves as an event aggregator for all of the HTML `li` elements that act as menu items.
 * It implements `menuitem` behavior by adding the necessary event listeners to an `li` element.
-* Most of the keyboard event handling in this example is done by the MenuItem object.
+* Most of the keyboard event handling in this example is done by the MenuItemAgent object.
-* In response to those events, the MenuItem object calls the methods of its related PopuMenu object.
+* In response to those events, the MenuItemAgent object calls the methods of its related PopuMenu object.

 __Related objects__